asakeev01/MarathonAppV2/README.md

 15. Voucher - Admins are able to create, view, delete and download vouchers as Excel file for the corporate applicants.
 16. Starter kit - Volunteers and admins are able to issue starter kits.
 17. Marathons - Admins are able to create marathons.

+## Design
+### Architecture
+The Project follows clean architecture with CQRS pattern.
+CQRS is done using Mediatr library.
+Here is a diagram of architecture: